apify/apify-docs/sources/academy/webscraping/scraping_basics_python/05_parsing_html.md

 In fact HTML can be so complex that even [regular expressions](https://docs.python.org/3/library/re.html) aren't able to process it reliably.
 To work with HTML we need a robust tool dedicated for the task.

-:::tip Why regex can't parse HTML
+:::info Why regex can't parse HTML

 While [Bobince's infamous StackOverflow answer](https://stackoverflow.com/a/1732454/325365) is funny, it doesn't go much into explaining.
 In formal language theory, HTML's hierarchical and nested structure makes it a [context-free language](https://en.wikipedia.org/wiki/Context-free_language).
 Regular expressions match patterns in [regular languages](https://en.wikipedia.org/wiki/Regular_language), which are much simpler.
 This difference makes it hard for a regex to handle HTML's nested tags.
 HTML's complex syntax rules and various edge cases also add to the difficulty.